Stonington, United States Guide

 Day Trips

-15 minutes driving Newport, Rhode Island, is a charming coastal city renowned for its Gilded Age mansions, stunning ocean views, and rich maritime history.
+1 hour 45 minutes driving Newport, Rhode Island, is a charming coastal city renowned for its Gilded Age mansions, stunning ocean views, and rich maritime history.
 Explore the opulent mansions along Bellevue Avenue, stroll along the scenic Cliff Walk, and discover the historic harbor.
 Enjoy fresh seafood, browse unique shops, and soak in the vibrant atmosphere of this beautiful New England destination.

-1 hour 30 minutes driving Providence, Rhode Island, is a vibrant city with a rich history, thriving arts scene, and delicious culinary offerings.
+15 minutes driving Providence, Rhode Island, is a vibrant city with a rich history, thriving arts scene, and delicious culinary offerings.
 Explore the historic Benefit Street, visit the Rhode Island School of Design Museum, and enjoy the WaterFire event (seasonal).
 Discover the city's diverse neighborhoods, from the Italian-American Federal Hill to the trendy East Side.

 1 hour 30 minutes driving Watch Hill, Rhode Island, is a charming coastal village known for its beautiful beaches, historic carousel, and upscale shops.
 Stroll along the beach, ride the Flying Horses Carousel, and enjoy the stunning ocean views.
 This quaint village offers a relaxing escape with a touch of elegance.

-30 minutes driving Block Island, Rhode Island, is a beautiful island known for its pristine beaches, dramatic cliffs, and natural beauty.
+1 hour 30 minutes driving Block Island, Rhode Island, is a beautiful island known for its pristine beaches, dramatic cliffs, and natural beauty.
 Take a ferry to the island and explore its hiking trails, visit the Mohegan Bluffs, and relax on the beach.
 Enjoy the island's laid-back atmosphere and stunning scenery.

-Approximately 1 hour 15 minutes driving Belfast, a revitalized city on the Penobscot River, offers a blend of history, art, and natural beauty.
+Approximately 1 hour driving Belfast, a revitalized city on the Penobscot River, offers a blend of history, art, and natural beauty.
 Explore its historic downtown area, browse the unique shops and art galleries, and enjoy the waterfront views.
 Take a walk along the Belfast Rail Trail, visit the Belfast Historical Society and Museum, or simply relax and soak in the city's vibrant atmosphere.

 Approximately 1 hour 15 minutes driving Bar Harbor, the gateway to Acadia National Park, offers a quintessential Maine coastal experience.
 Explore the rugged coastline, hike scenic trails, and enjoy breathtaking views of the Atlantic Ocean.
 Indulge in fresh seafood, browse unique shops, and soak in the vibrant atmosphere of this charming town.
 Whether you're seeking outdoor adventure or a relaxing getaway, Bar Harbor has something for everyone.

-Approximately 1 hour driving Rockland, a vibrant coastal city, is a hub for art, culture, and maritime history.
+Approximately 1 hour 15 minutes driving Rockland, a vibrant coastal city, is a hub for art, culture, and maritime history.
 Home to the Farnsworth Art Museum, renowned for its collection of American art, including works by the Wyeth family, Rockland offers a rich cultural experience.
 Explore the working waterfront, visit the Maine Lighthouse Museum, and enjoy the city's diverse culinary scene.

-Approximately 1 hour driving Mystic
+Approximately 1 hour driving Hartford

 Travel Time